10.3 Practical and Written-Practical Exam Variation

 Exam Application

-When a question asks whether every candidate in every state takes the same practical exam, the answer is no. When it asks where to find the exact practical task list, the answer is the current state or vendor bulletin.
-When it asks how to approach a practical task, the safest response is visible infection control, client protection, proper setup, correct sequence, and compliance with the assigned instructions.
+When a question asks whether every candidate takes the identical practical, the answer is no. When it asks where to find the exact task list, the answer is the current state or vendor bulletin.
+When it asks how to approach any practical task, the safest response stresses visible infection control, client protection, correct setup, proper sequence, and compliance with the assigned instructions rather than speed or salon preference.

 Test Your Knowledge

-Where should a candidate find the exact supply list for a practical esthetics exam?
+Where should a candidate find the exact supply list for a hands-on practical esthetics exam?

 A